 Set clear objectives

-To identify training needs, you first need to set clear expectations for each role within your business.
+To identify training development program needs, you first need to set clear expectations for each role within your business.
 In order to monitor performance effectively you need something to measure against.
 Review job descriptions when new positions are created, or when making any substantial changes to existing roles, as well as periodically to account for smaller changes.

 Clarify learning objectives

 Your business must clearly define its learning objectives and desired outcomes in order to focus on the appropriate goals.
 For example, you might want to improve productivity rates, motivate staff or reduce on site incidents.
 Once you have set out your goals can you then start to create courses that provide this key knowledge to your employees.

 The next step is to align your learning objectives on a role to role basis, keeping in mind individual employee skills and knowledge.

 For example, confined space training to plant operators working in enclosed areas or hazardous substance protocols to reduce incidents to staff working with chemical processes.
 Create a list that features all of the desired outcomes, then link it to performance goals and employees respective skills.